-The Mental Health Counseling program offers a 60-credit hour Master of Arts degree in Mental Health Counseling (MAMHC) with four separate specialty areas including: Clinical Mental Health Counseling, Marriage, Couple, and Family Counseling, School Counseling, and Clinical Pastoral Therapy.
-The Mental Health Counseling program includes academic coursework that satisfies the academic course requirements for Licensed School Counselor in Tennessee.
-Prospective students should be aware that educational requirements for School Counselor licensure vary from state to state and should check their state's requirements prior to applying to the MAMHC degree-School Counseling Track.
+The Mental Health Counseling program offers a 60 credit hour Master of Arts degree in Mental Health Counseling (MAMHC) with three separate specialty areas including: Clinical Mental Health Counseling, Marriage, Couple, and Family Counseling, and Clinical Pastoral Therapy.
+The Mental Health Counseling program includes academic coursework that satisfies the academic course requirements for Licensed Professional Counselor (LPC) and Licensed Professional Counselor with the Mental Health Service Provider credential (LPC-MHSP) in Tennessee.
+Those specializing in Marriage, Couple, and Family Counseling may apply for the Marital and Family Therapist licensure (LMFT) in the State of Tennessee.
+Prospective students should be aware that educational requirements for Professional Counselor licensure and Marital and Family Therapist licensure vary from state to state and should check their state's requirements prior to applying to the MAMHC degree.
+For students specializing in the Clinical Pastoral Counseling track, the MAMHC satisfies the educational requirements for licensure as a Clinical Pastoral Therapist in the State of Tennessee.
+Prospective students should be aware that not all states license or certify pastoral therapists and that the educational requirements for those states that do may vary from state to state.
+Prospective students should check with their respective state's licensure requirements prior to applying to the MAMHC program.